Road blocks and desire to win: the Whitecaps experience – Part II

 A battle a day

-Social media strategies were a strong avenue to escalate our sales effort and promote our tickets.
-We created an event on Facebook where we regularly posted news about the ‘Caps experience and about the points of sale.
+Social media strategies were a strong avenue to promote our tickets.
+We created an event on Facebook where we regularly posted news about the ‘Caps experience and our points of sale.

-As we did not have plenty of time to build engagement, the team worked on building short-term awareness about the promotion and the project.
+As we did not have plenty of time to build engagement, the team worked on building short-term awareness about our promotional tickets.
 All communication materials were focused on the experience the event would deliver to participants, creating an integrated messaging that was also included in our speeches.
 Langara supported us by spreading the word through their institutional social media profiles as well.

 Point of sale strategies

-Posters ready, we displayed them all over campus and on our workplaces.
-On the second week, the administration allowed us to have a booth at the Main Foyer where we sat everyday with Whitecaps merchandise and talked to students about the project and the opportunity at hand.
+Posters ready, we displayed them all over campus and off-campus in our workplaces.
+On the second week, the college administration allowed us to have a booth at the Main Foyer where we sat everyday with Whitecaps merchandise and talked to students about the project and the opportunity at hand.

-Additionally, we got help from instructors, who gladly shared our sales campaign through their student mailing lists and allowed us to pitch the project at the beginning of classes.
-In every occasion, we would distribute flyers that we designed and printed out ourselves.
+Additionally, we got help from instructors, who gladly shared our sales campaign to their mailing lists and allowed us to pitch the project at the beginning of classes.
+In every occasion, we would distribute flyers that we designed and printed ourselves.

 The last action was the keppie-uppie contest we held for two days.
 Students were invited to show their performance with the ball on their feet and get a chance to win Whitecaps’ official prizes.
-The initiative attracted around 40 people in total – some curious, some soccer experts, others just wanting to share their thoughts.
+The initiative attracted around 40 people.

 Want to know how we wrapped up this project?
-Stay connected at DMM Langara and read the third and final part of the story in a few days!
+Check out the third final blog below: